-With regard to other possible fauna associated with the Bowmans Creek aquatic habitats, the various studies have reported amphibians (tadpoles and frogs), ducks and other water birds, long-necked turtles, water dragons and water skinks.
-Whilst platypus are known from the locality (in Glennies Creek) there have been no records or sightings in the Bowmans Creek study area.
+With regard to other possible fauna associated with the Bowmans Creek aquatic habitats, the various studies have reported amphibians, water birds and lizards.
+Whilst platypus are known from the locality (in Glennies Creek) there have been no records or sightings in the

+Bowmans Creek study area.
 Also, although possible feeding stations for Australian native water rat have been observed previously, no animals have been observed or recorded.